jessesquires/talks/2016/11-07 Pushing limits of protocols/pushing_the_limits_of_protocols.md

 # protocol-oriented
 # data sources

-- `UITableViewDataSource`
+— `UITableViewDataSource`
-- `UICollectionViewDataSource`
+— `UICollectionViewDataSource`

 *Table views and collection views are fundamental components of most apps.*

-^I know there are many takes on this.
-- This is not an attempt to persuade you.
-- This is an exercise in POP to see what we can learn.
+^- An exercise to see what we can learn!
+- Lot's of code
+- Very brief snippets
+- Omitting details to focus on ideas
+- Keep slides readable/understandable

 ---